intenus/sdks/README.md

 // 3.
 Submit Intent to the protocol (via your backend)
 // ...

 // 4.
-Execute a Ranked Programmable Transaction Block (PTB)
+Execute a Ranked Programmable Transaction Block (Tx)
-// (Assuming you received a rankedPTB from the Intenus network) const rankedPTB = { /* ... received from Intenus ... */ };
+// (Assuming you received a rankedTx from the Intenus network) const rankedTx = { /* ... received from Intenus ... */ };
-const result = await executor.execute(rankedPTB, keypair);
+const result = await executor.execute(rankedTx, keypair);

 console.log('Execution successful, digest:', result.digest);
 ```